 Department of Mind-Body Medicine students already take a two-credit Graduate Colloquium and have an assigned mentor.
 They will not need to take this additional one-credit Graduate Colloquium.
 If you are a current student in the Department of Mind-Body Medicine or in another Saybrook degree program, talk with your faculty mentor about enrolling for this certificate.

 The Saybrook Certificate Program in Mind-Body Medicine provides an alternative for the individual who wishes to obtain a comprehensive introduction to mind-body medicine, without undertaking an academic degree program.
 The certificate is a 10-credit program, including three academic courses, two residential conferences, one graduate colloquium, and an integrative capstone essay.

 |MBM 5580||Mind-Body Skills Group: Supervision||3|

 |MBM 5600||Mind-Body Medicine: Overview||3|

 Certificate Requirements for 2013-2014 Academic Year approved by MBM Degree Program Committee,September 5, 2013.

-Note: Center for Mind-Body Medicine trainings included as the residential requirements for MBM 5600 and MBM 5605, as well as supervision hours earned in MBM 5581/5582, may be applied toward an additional certification with the Center for Mind-Body Medicine; however, participation in these course or certification from the School of Mind-Body Medicine does not guarantee acceptance into or certification from the CMBM certificate program.
+Note: Center for Mind-Body Medicine trainings included as the residential requirements for MBM 5600 and MBM 5605, as well as supervision hours earned in MBM 5581/5582, may be applied toward an additional certification with the Center for Mind-Body Medicine; however, participation in these course or certification from the Department of Mind-Body Medicine does not guarantee acceptance into or certification from the CMBM certificate program.
 Contact CMBM for those specific certification requirements.